Brazil environment minister quits; faces illegal logging probe - News Break

 Brazil environment minister quits; faces illegal logging probe

-BRASILIA, June 23 (Reuters) - Brazilian Environment Minister Ricardo Salles quit on Wednesday, facing a criminal investigation of whether he obstructed a police probe of illegal logging in the Amazon rainforest.
+BRASILIA (Reuters) -Brazilian Environment Minister Ricardo Salles quit on Wednesday, facing a criminal investigation of whether he obstructed a police probe of illegal logging in the Amazon rainforest.

 “I understand that Brazil throughout this year and next on the international stage and also in the national agenda needs to have a strong union of interests,” Salles told reporters in Brasilia.
 “So that this can be done in the most serene manner possible, I submitted my resignation.”